Bill-Flash/bill-flash.github.io/content/authors/admin/_index.md

       Merit-based scholarship for three consecutive years (2019-2022).
 ---

-Qinghang Bao (Bill) is a PhD student at The University of Hong Kong Faculty of Dentistry, specializing in AI applications in healthcare and dental research.
+Qinghang Bao (Bill) is a PhD student at The University of Hong Kong Faculty of Dentistry, specializing in AI applications in healthcare and precision medicine.
 He holds a Master of Science in Computer Science from HKU and dual degrees in Software Engineering from University College Dublin and Beijing University of Technology, with an outstanding academic record (GPA 3.90/4.2, ranking 2/88).
 Bill has extensive research experience in NLP, graph neural networks, and large language models, with multiple publications in top-tier venues.
 He has worked on Cantonese language processing, developing LLM-based customer support systems.
-Bill is a rational optimist and good team player, now pursuing his PhD in Dentistry with a focus on AI4Healthcare.
+Bill is a rational optimist and good team player, now pursuing his PhD in AI with a focus on AI4Healthcare.